Keyboard shortcuts

 └── README.md ← recommended

-The markspec.yaml file has two regions: manifest fields (identity, versioning, distribution) and the profile: content subtree (types, attributes, relations, labels).
+The markspec.yaml file has two regions: manifest fields (identity, versioning, distribution) and the profile: content subtree (types, attributes, labels, colors, conventions, prose, discipline declarations, and document types).

 B.2 Top-level manifest fields